What are the core steps in making peanut oil?

 Peanuts need cleaning, shelling, and cooking or roasting before pressing.
 This removes waste and gets the oil ready for better extraction.

 Cleaning is the first step.
 Machines remove unwanted things like dust and small stones.
 This keeps the oil pure.
-Shelling takes off the hard outer layer.
+Shedding machine removes hard shells.
 The shells are waste in oil making.
 Removing them helps the press work better.
 Crushing breaks the kernels into smaller pieces.
 This prepares them for heating.
 Heating the peanuts is also important.
 We use steam or dry heat.
 This makes the oil flow easier when pressed.
 It helps get more oil out.
 This heating step prepares the peanuts for the next machine.
 Proper pretreatment makes the whole process better.
 It leads to higher oil yield and cleaner oil.
 We offer machines for all these steps.

 How does a machine get oil from peanuts?